AziatkaVictor/AziatkaVictor/README.md

 ### ✨ About Me

-I'm young coder, which want to find a job.
+I'm young coder.
 I like to learn new things, so I often create meaningless and not quite projects in which I train and learn other people’s skills.
 I’m also a perfectionist, so I like to make new versions of my old projects with new knowledge.

 ### 💻 Languages